Grawnya/f1-dublin-race-ticket-booking-system/README.md

 ## Web Aim Contrast Checker
 The [Web AIM](https://webaim.org/resources/contrastchecker/ "Web AIM") was used, as described in the [Colours](#colours "Colours") section.

-For the red and white, the contrast check between them passed, as it exceeded the contrast ratio criteria of 4.5, as seen below:
+For the red and white, the contrast check between them passed, as it exceeded the contrast ratio criteria of 4.5, as seen below, as no narrow font is used to contrast the red and white:

 > ![Web Aim Contrast Result for White and Red](documentation/colour_contrast.png)

-For the red and black, the contrast check between them passed, as it exceeded the contrast ratio criteria of 4.5, as seen below:
+For the red and black, the contrast check between them passed, as it exceeded the contrast ratio criteria of 4.5, as seen below, as no narrow font is used to contrast the red and black:

 > ![Web Aim Contrast Result for Black and Red](documentation/colour_contrast_black.png)
 \